Click here for FREE E-BOOK: The After Life | Hades | Hell | The Lake of Fire

 - Revelation 1:18.
 Jesus is the Living One, who was dead and now alive forevermore.
 He has the keys of death and of Hades.
 We will see Jesus use the keys of death and Hades to unlock both of them at the Great White Throne judgment.
 Notice too that death and Hades operate as places kept under lock and key.
 Apparently, they will only be opened when Jesus unlocks the doors and opens them.

 - Revelation 6:8.
 Hades followed Death, the fourth Horsemen of the Apocalypse.
 The culmination of the judgments brought by the first three Horsemen of the Apocalypse results in Death, with the unsaved dead going to Hades.

 - Revelation 20:13.
 At the Great White Throne Judgment, death and Hades gave up the dead that were in them.
-Each one of their inhabitants was judged according to that inhabitant’s deeds.
+Each one of their inhabitants were judged according to that inhabitant’s deeds.

 - Revelation 20:14.
-Every one whose name was not found written in the book of life was thrown in to the Lake of Fire.
-Because every believer goes to a resurrection of life and not a resurrection of judgment, no believer will go appear at the Great White Throne Judgment.
+Everyone whose name was not found written in the book of life was thrown into the Lake of Fire.
+Because every believer goes to a resurrection of life and not a resurrection of judgment, no believer will appear at the Great White Throne Judgment.
 Therefore, no believer emerges from Hades to appear before the Great White Throne judgment.